cdtomkins/certmonitor/docs/usage/installation.md

 ## Troubleshooting Installation

-- If you see errors about maturin, Rust, or OpenSSL, ensure you have a working Rust toolchain and OpenSSL headers installed.
+- If you see errors about maturin, Rust, or OpenSSL, ensure you have a working Rust toolchain and OpenSSL headers installed. **Most CertMonitor features use only the Python standard library, but advanced cryptographic operations require Rust.**
 - On macOS, you may need to run:
   ```bash
   brew install openssl